Chapter 6: Child Support and Spousal Maintenance

 Can I get ‘childbirth maintenance’ if I am pregnant?

-You can apply to the Local Court or the Family Law Courts for such orders at any time during the pregnancy or within 12 months after the child’s birth.
-The Court will consider the financial situation of each parent and any special circumstances.
+You can apply to the Family Law Court for these orders at any time during the pregnancy or within 12 months after the child’s birth.
+The court will consider the financial situation of each parent and any special circumstances.

 Handy Tip